A turmeric fruit smoothie made with Dole’s Fruit & Veggie Blends Orange Medley is the best way to kick off New Year’s Day!

 Ingredients

-- 2 tbsp pomegranate arils for topping optional
+- 2 tbsp pomegranate arils (optional for topping)

 Instructions

 - Blend everything except the pomegranate arils in a blender until smooth.
-Pour into a cup and garnish with the pomegranate arils.
+Pour into two cups (or one large glass if drinking the full recipe) and garnish with the pomegranate arils (if using).
 Enjoy!

 Notes